thomasvrussell/sfft/README.rst

 What's new
 -----------

+- New tutorial jupyter notebooks are available now, find them in test directories!
+[Lei, Dec 4, 2023]

 - A warning for users: As scikit-image has changed something in its function of hough detection since version 0.19.0, I recently found that the source selection in sfft will be affected by this upgrade.
 I have not checked the new function yet, for the time being I would recommend users to install a scikit-image >= 0.16.2 but <= 0.18.3.
 Possibly I may add a constrain on scikit-image version in sfft 1.3.5.
 [Lei, Nov 9, 2022]

 - A warning message about the usage of ``sfft.MultiEasySparsePacket`` and ``sfft.MultiEasyCrowdedPacket`` is added in the related test scripts.
 [Lei, Oct 25, 2022]